Towards Understanding Sparse Filtering: A Theoretical Perspective: Empirical Validation

 We generate a random set of data $\mathsf{X}$ of three samples ($N=3$) in two-dimensional space ($O=2$).
 Each point is generated using spherical coordinates: the radial distance $\rho$ is sampled from a uniform distribution $Unif\left(-5,5\right)$; the angular coordinate $\theta$ is set to $\frac{\pi}{3}$ for the first two points and sampled from a uniform distribution $Unif\left(0,\pi\right)$ for the third point.
 A sparse filtering module is trained on this data set in order to learn a new representation of the data in two dimensions ($L=2$).
 After training, we create a dense mesh of points $\mathbf{X'}$ in the original representation space $\mathbb{R}^{O}$; we project each point $\mathbf{X'}$ to its representation $\mathbf{Z'}$ in the learned representation space $\mathbb{R}^{L}$, and we compute the distance from each basis $\mathbf{e}_j$ in $\mathbb{R}^{L}$.
 The plot of each representation cone is then shown as a two-dimensional contour plot in the original space $\mathbb{R}^{O}$.

 Figure \ref{fig:RC-9-1-begin} shows the state of sparse filtering before training.
 From the plots \ref{fig:RC-9-1-begin}(b) and \ref{fig:RC-9-1-begin}(d) we can immediately verify the property of homo-representation of collinear points; indeed, in the learned space $\mathbb{R}^{L}$ the collinear points occupy the same location and their matrix representation is the same.
-From the plots \ref{fig:RC-9-1-begin}(e) and \ref{fig:RC-9-1-begin}(f) we can verify the existence of representation filters in the original space $\mathbb{R}^{O}$ and appreciate several of the properties discussed above (existence of $L$ representation filters; $O$-dimensionality of each representation filter; bounds of representation filters; and, complementarity of the representation filters).
-At the same time, the symmetric structure in the same plots \ref{fig:RC-9-1-begin}(e) and \ref{fig:RC-9-1-begin}(f) validate the properties of homo-representation of points with the same moduli.
+From the plots \ref{fig:RC-9-1-begin}(e) and \ref{fig:RC-9-1-begin}(f) we can verify the existence of representation filters in the original space $\mathbb{R}^{O}$ and appreciate how points in the original space are mapped onto bases of the learned space.
 Notice that, at this point, after the random initialization of the weight matrix $\mathbf{W}$, the quality of the representations generated by the untrained sparse filtering module is far from satisfactory.

 Figure \ref{fig:RC-9-1-end} shows the state of sparse filtering at the end of training.
 From the plots \ref{fig:RC-9-1-end}(b) and \ref{fig:RC-9-1-end}(d) we can see that the trained sparse filtering module has found an optimal solution that maps all the points to bases; as expected, the collinear points are mapped to the same basis, while the third point is mapped to the remaining basis.
 From the plots \ref{fig:RC-9-1-end}(e) and \ref{fig:RC-9-1-end}(f) we can validate our intuition about the pursuit of bases; indeed, training corresponded to a rotation of the representation filters in order to center them on the available samples.
-Moreover, the same plots \ref{fig:RC-9-1-end}(e) and \ref{fig:RC-9-1-end}(f) also confirm the last properties of representation filters which we could not evaluate at the beginning of our simulation (association to the basis; closeness to a basis).